Inbibo/shift_docs/docs/intro/nesting_workflows.md

 # Nesting Workflows

-In Shift any workflow can be opened and executed as an operator.
+In Shift any workflow can be added and executed as an operator.

 ## Setting Workflow I/Os